 Why should you consider estate planning?

 If your property and finances are complex, estate planning may involve different advisors, such as lawyers, accountants, or tax professionals.
-Through estate planning you can decide how you want your assets managed and distributed after you die.
+Through estate planning, you can decide how you want your assets managed and distributed after you die.

-Your will is one part of estate planning.
-Depending on your personal finances, your plan may also include setting up trusts for different beneficiaries.
-There are also free online tools you can use to write a basic will.
+Having a will and keeping it updated is one part of estate planning.
+A will is a legal document that will direct what should be done with your assets when you die.
+There are free online tools you can use to write a basic will.
 If you decide to use an online will template, consider working with a trusted individual who can help you through the process.

-How can you pay funeral costs?
+How can you pay for funeral costs?

 Life insurance